Parallax-Advanced-Research/ITM/Running-TAD.md

 access.
 Then to install:

 cd [TAD root]
-python install.sh
+python install.py

 To run in training mode:

 cd [TAD root]
 [Linux] source venv/bin/activate
 [Windows] venv\Scripts\activate
-python run-servers.sh
+python run-servers.py
-python tad_tester.sh --training
+python tad_tester.py --training
-python stop-servers.sh
+python stop-servers.py

 To run in testing mode:

 cd [TAD root]
 [Linux] source venv/bin/activate
 [Windows] venv\Scripts\activate
-python tad_tester.sh
+python tad_tester.py

 Integration Developers: After you change the source state of any of the other teams' repositories in .deprepos/, and test the changes in TAD, run the following to update the state of the TAD